microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     contents and review SetWinSecuritySettings.ps1 to verify that line 145 is listing ValueData =1.

-Lab - Azure DevOps Release (Continuous Deployment -- CD)
+Lab - Azure DevOps Release Continuous Deployment
 --------------------------------------------------------

 +-----------------------------------+-----------------------------------+